Goal

 Haas Window Breakdown

 The window the Haas effects takes place in varies with material.
-Material that is transient heavy such as drums will have a smaller window to work with, as low as 20ms, while sounds that are smoother and take longer to get going will have a longer window to work with, as high as 80ms, such as a brass instrument swelling up or a choir.
+Material that is transient heavy such as drums will have a smaller window to work with, as low as 20ms, while sounds that are smoother and take longer to get loud will have a longer window to work with, as high as 80ms, such as a brass instrument swelling up or a choir.

 Spaciousness and width